 The nose is very vascular, with a rich supply of blood vessels.
-The mucosa membrane covering the blood vessels is thin and easily traumatised, exposing underlying blood vessels which can be torn.
+The mucosa membrane covering the blood vessels is thin and easily traumatised, exposing underlying blood vessels that can be torn.

 90% of nose bleeds are anterior and capillary blood vessel origin, thus a slow ooze.
 Back of the nose bleeds are more often arterial in origin, and can be profuse and harder to stop.